EvaGurtovaia/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a library for building users interfaces, it alows us to build an app with components.
 - [ ] What does it mean to _think_ in react?
+It means to think in term of components.
 - [ ] Describe state.
+The state starts with a default value when a component mounts and then suffers from mutations in time (mostly generated from user events).
+A Component manages its own state internally, but - besides setting an initial state - has no business fiddling with the state of its children.
+You could say the state is private.
 - [ ] Describe props.
+Props is a a plain JavaScript object.
+They are a Component's configuration, its options if you may.
+They are received from above and immutable as far as the Component receiving them is concerned.
+A Component cannot change its props, but it responsible for putting together the props of its child Components.

 ## Project Set Up